 At first, 5G networks will be based on the 4G network core, thus inheriting the vulnerabilities of 4G networks.
-Another possibility is a cross-protocol attack, when hackers exploit vulnerabilities in multiple protocols at the same time.
+One threat is a cross-protocol attack, when hackers exploit vulnerabilities in multiple protocols at the same time.
 An attack can begin with exploitation of 4G or even 3G vulnerabilities, with the resulting information then used against 5G networks.
-For instance, the attacker can find a subscriber's IMSI by exploiting vulnerabilities in 3G networks.
+For instance, the attacker can learn a subscriber's IMSI by exploiting vulnerabilities in 3G networks.
 In 2018, such vulnerabilities were found on 74 percent of tested networks.
 In addition, every tested 4G network allowed obtaining data about the operator's network configuration.

-The service-oriented 5G network architecture with SDN/NFV and network slicing affords operators the flexibility needed to quickly adapt their networks to market requirements.
-But the downside is impaired manageability of architecture.
-This heightens the importance of performing a security audit to detect potential vulnerabilities and check whether security policies have been correctly configured and applied with respect to network elements.
-Security auditing is necessary both during initial 5G network deployment and regularly afterwards.25 This allows to track changes in network security and take timely action to address discovered vulnerabilities.
+The service-oriented 5G network architecture with SDN, NFV, and network slicing affords operators the flexibility needed to quickly adapt their networks to market requirements.
+But the downside is the difficulty of managing everything.
+This heightens the importance of security audits to spot vulnerabilities and check whether security policies have been correctly configured and applied.
+Security auditing should be performed periodically, both during initial 5G network deployment and during regular operation24.
+This allows monitoring changes in network security and taking timely countermeasures.

 Security as a process

 Operators must regularly study and implement 3GPP and GSMA recommendations for protecting their 5G networks.
-But recommendations must be implemented in a thoughtful way.
+Recommendations must be implemented in a thoughtful way.
 They are usually generic, but every network is unique.
-Changes in security policies—whether based on recommendations, audits, or monitoring—need to be a part of an overall process.
-Verification of such changes must be performed before and after implementation.
+Changes in security policies—whether based on recommendations, audits, or monitoring—need to be part of an overall process.
+Verification must be performed before and after implementation.

-In other words, 5G security is not just about the right architecture or the right choice of security equipment.
+In other words, 5G security is not just about having the right architecture or security equipment.
 It requires building workflows, procedures, and collaboration across teams.

 Each new generation of mobile networks has tended to reduce information security risks.
-Known issues with SS7 and Diameter security were taken into account during development of the 5G network architecture.
-However, new technologies such as virtualization and novel usage scenarios bring new risks for network operators.
-For all the security mechanisms in 5G networks, the final result depends on the vendors of solutions, hardware, and software responsible for standards implementation, and on the operators responsible for proper configuration and compliance with recommendations.
+Known issues with SS7 and Diameter security have been taken into account during development of the 5G network architecture.
+However, new 5G technologies such as virtualization and novel use cases bring new kinds of risks for network operators.
+Despite all the security mechanisms in 5G networks, achieving durable security will require the diligent efforts of telecom vendors, responsible for standards implementation, and of the operators themselves, responsible for proper configuration and compliance with recommendations.

-- Anand R. Prasad, Sivabalan Arumugam, Sheeba B, Alf Zugenmaier, “3GPP 5G Security”, Journal of ICT Standardization (River Publishers, Vol. 6, Iss.
-1&2).
+- Anand R. Prasad, Sivabalan Arumugam, Sheeba B, and Alf Zugenmaier, "3GPP 5G Security", Journal of ICT Standardization (River Publishers, Vol. 6, Iss.
+1&2)